IAL 26: The Discovery of Galaxies

 This is NOT a very accurate result.
 Hubble had various systematic errors in his measurements and calibrations that are entirely understandable given his time.

-But even if Hubble's contemporaries suspected large errors---and they may have---they did concede??? that the Andromeda galaxy had to be a remote large system of stars comparable in size to Milky Way.
+But even if Hubble's contemporaries suspected large errors---and they may have---they did concede fairly soon ??? that the Andromeda Galaxy (M31) had to be a remote large system of stars comparable in size to Milky Way.

 5. Wild Extrapolation:

-Now if Andromeda galaxy is another galaxy comparable in size to Milky Way, then:
+Now if Andromeda Galaxy (M31) is another galaxy comparable in size to Milky Way, then:

-2. and somewhat less certainly that the Milky Way was also probably a spiral galaxy.
+3. The Milky Way (which was recognized as being disk-like since the 18th century at least) was also probably a spiral galaxy.
 Its spiral structure would NOT be proven until hydrogen 21-centimeter line observations in the radio band fiducial range 3 Hz -- 300 GHz = 0.3 THz, 0.1 cm -- 10**5 km started to become available after World War II (1939--1945).